-From the Settings Menu, tap Units... options, Figure 12.12b.
+From the Settings Menu, tap Units... to enter the programming options, Figure 12.12b.

 - 1. Tap the unit of measure that you want to display. - 2.
-Tap sto return to the "Settings" Menu.
+Tap to return to the "Settings" Menu.

 12.13 System Information

 This menu will display the current information for the spa.
 From the Settings Menu, tap Information... to enter the menu, Figures 12.13a and 12.13b.
 There are no selections that can be made.
 The menu simply provides information.